 We rappelled back to our packs on the west face, and stopped for a moment to brew instant coffee, eat bean tacos, and collect ourselves.
 It was 2pm.
 We'd climbed 20 pitches in 14 hours--23 pitches if you count the ones we had to reclimb to free stuck ropes.
 We could finish the 31 pitches, but there was no way we'd make it home in time for steak and wine with Laura.

 Steak.
-The thought arrived harmless as a breeze, but it was too much.
-Sitting there in the sun, the weakened flame of our adventure quenched.
+The thought arrived harmless as a breeze.
+It was too much.
+The weakened flame of our adventure quenched.
 Our effort became a smoldering memory.

 |Grass fed, grass finished, dry-aged ribeye (from Wagshal's) cooked on my cast-iron grill pan for 3 minutes on each side, accompanied by my own chimichurri.
 It was the best steak I've ever had. |